 - ask questions about the application process.

-These meetings are likely to help first-time investors or where the intended investment has unique characteristics.
+These meetings are likely to help first-time investors submitting an application under a complex pathway or where the intended investment has unique characteristics.
+Pre-applications meetings are less useful when they are used to introduce an investor or investment to the team.

 We recommend that you and your advisors attend the meeting.

-We will normally have one of our senior staff members attend, together with one of our solicitors who assesses applications.
-This solicitor may not be the same person who will eventually be allocated to assess your application but we will do our best to ensure this happens.
+We will normally have one of our senior staff members attend, together with one of our staff who assesses applications.

 If you are an advisor attending on behalf of a client, you must detail who the applicant is when you request the meeting, as well as the type of consent being applied for.
 The Overseas Investment Office does not hold pre-application meetings for unnamed parties.